UCSD-ECE16/ece16-wi2020-m7liu/doc/Lab05_Report.md

 ```
 >Q. Manipulating File Names

 >A. I borrowed the test code from Owen so test cases look similar.
+But I did the code alone after some very annoying single line loops
 ```Python
 import glob
 import numpy as np